 • 600 ml cream (1 x 600ml)

-• 425g white sugar (can use brown for a taste difference)
+• 250g white sugar (can use brown for a taste difference)

 • Pinch salt

-• 1 shot of alcohol of choice per churned batch, choose your flavour depending on the flavour of the ice-cream.
+• 1 shot of alcohol of choice per churned batch, choose your flavour depending on the flavour of the ice-cream – I don’t use it for paddle-pops as they need to be fairly hard and don’t need to be scooped out of a container.

 • optional add-ins